fastoch/Complete_Web_Dev_ZTM/README.md

 See `register.html` for the form example.

+To make an input field required, we need to add the `required` attribute.
 To make all **radio buttons** part of the same group, we need to add the `name` attribute to each of them.

+## Submitting a form